Mexico’s treasury secretary resigns, cites interference

 López Obrador has said that savings from the government’s spending cuts and an anti-corruption campaign would pay for the projects, along with some private financing.

-The president has sought to improve the financial footing of the debt-ridden state-owned Pemex oil company, and reduce the amount of money Pemex loses through fuel theft from illegal taps drilled into pipelines.
-But the president is also saddling the company with new refinery projects that experts say make little sense.
+The president has sought to improve debt-ridden Pemex’s financial footing, and reduce the amount of money Pemex loses through fuel theft from illegal taps drilled into pipelines.
+But experts say the new refinery project make little sense.

 Last month, Fitch Ratings downgraded Mexico’s long-term foreign currency and local currency issuer default ratings, citing Pemex’s continued deterioration and the country’s continued weak economic outlook.
 It said actions taken so far by the government to prop up Pemex were not sufficient to stop the company’s decline.